Dollar Baby: 2000–2025

 The first British Dollar Baby was the 2011 adaptation of "Mute", produced by Gemma Rigg and directed by Jacqueline Wright.

 In 2012, Russian director Maria Ivanova finished "Beachworld" as a Dollar Baby project.
 The film was screened on several film festivals around the world.
 It is the first official Russian Dollar Baby.

 In 2015, British director Matthew Rowney produced and directed "I Am the Doorway" as a Dollar Baby project.
 He won more than 41 international film awards and screened the short film at several US Comic Cons.
 Since then, several other filmmakers have chosen to adapt the same story.

 In 2018, Selina Sondermann began production on "Dedication".
 This is the second Dollar Baby to be adapted in Germany.
 Also in 2018, Canadian filmmaker Jon Mann released "Popsy."

 In 2019, the Blaenau Gwent Film Academy produced "Stationary Bike", which won various international awards.

-In 2019, Walter Perez directed, produced and adapted "One for the Road".
+In 2019, Walt Perez directed, produced and adapted "One for the Road".
 The short film was titled "Into the Night".
 After two successful screenings at the Dryden Theatre and Warner Bros.
 Studios, Burbank, the film entered the film festival circuit in 2020.
 The film received acclaim and award nominations at various festivals.
 In 2021, "Into the Night" was qualified for consideration in the 93rd Academy Awards, under the Best Live Action Short Film Category.

 In 2021, Stephen King Dollar Baby: The Book by Anthony Northrup was released.

 In 2021, Barker Street Cinema hosted the Stephen King Rules Dollar Baby Film Festival during the COVID-19 pandemic.
 It virtually screened 25 films created under the Dollar Deal.

+In 2022, Verloren Productions and director Ayem Walters returned to the world of Stephen King with "The Stationary Bike" (2022).
+An adaptation of King's short story of the same name.
+The film premiered at Raleigh Studios in the fall of 2022.
+Stationary Bike went on to be nominated and win accolades in the film festival season of 2022 and 2023.

-The Academy Museum of Motion Pictures curated a program of 6 short films to represent the program that span approximately 45 years: Jay Holben’s Paranoid, Disciples of the Crow, Dedication by Selina Sondermann, Jon Mann’s Popsy, Beachworld by Jackie Perez und If You Tell Your Dreams… The screening will take place November 19th at Ted Mann Theater.
+In 2025, the Academy Museum of Motion Pictures curated a program of 6 short films to represent the program that span approximately 45 years: Jay Holben’s Paranoid, Disciples of the Crow, Dedication by Selina Sondermann, Jon Mann’s Popsy, Beachworld by Jackie Perez and If You Tell Your Dreams… by Yonatan Weinstein.
+The screening took place on November 19 at Ted Mann Theater.